-Shareholdings in BTS Group AB (including companies): 816,000 Class A shares, 3,149,034 Class B shares.
+Shareholdinas in BTS Group AB (includina companies): 816,000 Class A shares, 3.149.034 Class B shares.

-Henrik Ekelund is the founder of BTS and has been its CEO since its inception in 1986.
+Henrik Ekelund is BTS's founder and has been CEO since its inception in 1986.

-Henrik Ekelund has comprehensive experience as a board member and owner of high-growth enterprises, including Jobline AB, Image Publications AB and Universum AB.
+Henrik Ekelund has comprehensive experience as a board member and owner of high-growth enterprises, including Jobline AB, Image Publications AB, Strandfastigheter AB (now Klövern AB), and Universum AB.
 Henrik Ekelund graduated in business administration at the Stockholm School of Economics.